AlexandreFenyo/net-monitor/README.md

 The implementation is very efficient: clients (browsers) do not poll the server.
 Instead, clients subscribe to their desired topics (data sets) from a message broker, on top of WebSockets.

-Therefore, a very large number of clients can be connected to the same server without performances issues.
+Therefore, a very large number of clients can be connected to the same server without performance issues.

 [![general description](https://raw.githubusercontent.com/AlexandreFenyo/net-monitor/master/docs/general-700.png)](https://raw.githubusercontent.com/AlexandreFenyo/net-monitor/master/docs/general.png)